BJW333/Breast_Cancer_Tumor_Prediction/README.md

 Breast Cancer Tumor Classifier

 This program uses real medical data to predict whether a breast tumor is cancerous (malignant) or non-cancerous (benign) using a machine learning model called a Decision Tree.
+This project was initally just me just bored messing around with data then I decided to turn it into something useful with a high accuracy rate of dectection.

 ⸻